 Application Details: This position is based at the Storrs campus of the University of Connecticut and includes competitive salary and health benefits.
-This is a full-time, 12-month, fixed-term position.
-Continuation of this position may be possible if additional funding becomes available.
-The position can start as soon as 1 April 2017.
-Interested candidates should send (1) an email describing their research interests and qualifications along with (2) a CV, (3) 1-2 representative publications, and (4) a list of 2 references to Morgan Tingley (morgan.tingley[AT]uconn.edu).
+This is a full-time, 12-month, fixed-term position, with an initial 3-month probationary period.
+Reappointment is available for up to 3 years, conditional on satisfactory performance.
+The position will begin on or after 1 June 2018.
+Interested candidates should send (1) an email describing their research interests and qualifications along with (2) a CV, (3) 1-2 representative publications, and (4) a list of 3 references to Morgan Tingley (morgan.tingley[AT]uconn.edu).

 The University of Connecticut (UCONN) has been one of the nation’s leading public institutions since its founding in 1881.
 Located in Storrs, UConn’s main campus is situated in the picturesque rolling forests and fields quintessential of New England, yet is only 30 minutes from Hartford, and has close connections to Providence, Boston and New York.
 The Department of Ecology and Evolutionary Biology consists of over 30 faculty and 60 graduate students with research spanning nearly all major groups of organisms.
 The Department maintains close ties with the Departments of Physiology and Neurobiology, Molecular and Cell Biology, Marine Sciences, and Natural Resources Management and Engineering, as well as the Center for Environmental Sciences and Engineering, which together comprise one of the largest groups of biologists in the Northeast.
 As an Affirmative Action/Equal Employment Opportunity employer, UConn encourages applications from women, veterans, people with disabilities and members of traditionally underrepresented populations.